 You buy them, of course, and hope that, when you want a banana, you won’t have to settle for a sour green one.

-A couple days later, you look on your kitchen counter, and your bananas are still greenish.
+A couple of days later, you look on your kitchen counter, and your bananas are still greenish.
 You feel dismayed because you so wanted a ripe, sweet, yellow-brown speckled banana that melts in your mouth.
 Well, this situation won’t happen to you again if you follow these tips on ripening your fruits faster:

 1. Paper Bag It